 Putting a nursery together for your new baby is exciting but can be a little daunting, especially if it’s your first time.
-We asked VICKI CHUARD from Petit Tippi, a one-stop shop for natural, eco-friendly and organic baby products, gives her expert advice on decking out a nursery.
+We asked VICKI CHUARD from Petit Tippi, a one-stop shop for natural, eco-friendly and organic baby products, for her expert advice on decking out a nursery.

 What are the essential items for a nursery?